jgomezve/aws-terraform/README.md

         terraform init

-* Setup the EC2 Intances, Network and S3 Bucket configuration in the file `variables.auto.tfvars`.
+* Setup the EC2 Intances, Network and S3 Bucket configuration in the file `ec2-s3/variables.auto.tfvars`.
 Here an example:

 ```hcl
 networks = [